RobertoMalatesta/ofxDmtrUI3/README.md

 Made to be really simple and lightweight.
 It is my first public openFrameworks addon.
-Suggestions and code improvements will be greatly appreciated. http://dmtr.org/
+Suggestions and code improvements will be greatly appreciated.
+PS: Not for production use.
+http://dmtr.org/